Jingsheonium/survival-io-game/README.md

    * Visual: Completely filled with grass (Center of a landmass).
    * Instruction: If (TL==F && TR==F && BL==F && BR==F) use Image ID: [6]

-1. add alt mode and fix scrolling in that too. like dragging stuff around.
+✅ 1. add alt mode and fix scrolling in that too. like dragging stuff around.
 2. add highlight for blocks that are being hovered over. and when mosue pressed go to image 1 when not image 0. for spriotesheet
 3. add a crossbar in the center of the screen4
 4. use my special cursor :D.
 5. it wen aw snap after a while.
 6. later unlaoded chunks will be fog and would be loaded when player gets close to it. unlaoded ones arew kept in worldfil, just not rendered.
-7. enchance block placement/obleteration. it isnt connected now and iosnt smooth. it should be reallu smooth like last timne when we smoothened it it connects the 2 points that are loaded if it detects a part not loaded. so it should not be separated like more conneted and firm. same for destroying. and fix this bug. soemtimes when i press left/right it it gets inverted for somne reason.
+7. enchance block placement/obleteration. it isnt connected now and iosnt smooth. it should be reallu smooth like last timne when we smoothened it it connects the 2 points that are loaded if it detects a part not loaded. so it should not be separated like more conneted and firm. same for destroying.